Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-Status of Women uses GBA+ to review policies, programs and legislation across government.
-This tool shines a light on how different populations are affected by government work.
-It helps us make sure that we can clearly see if any group benefits more than others.
+Alberta Culture works with Government of Alberta ministries to apply GBA+ to policies, programs and legislation across government.
+This tool shines a light on how different populations are affected by government work and helps government determine if any group benefits more than others.

 Organizations interested in learning more can visit the Government of Canada’s website for details.

 You will NOT receive a reply on your feedback.
 Do NOT include personal information.
 To get answers to questions, use Alberta Connects.

 Your submissions are monitored by our web team and are used to help improve the experience on Alberta.ca.